 “Then don’t,” Tim told him again.

-They skied down another twenty yards then stopped near where the trees started to grow.
+They skied down another twenty five yards and stopped near where the trees started to grow.

 “Cool, glad to hear it.”
-Tim raised his ski poles, nodded at Martin to do the same and banged his poles against Martin’s.
+Tim raised one ski pole, nodded at Martin to do the same and tapped his pole against Martin’s.
 The Hatchet Man joined them.

-They continued skiing and as they got lower the trees appeared, small ones at first that were spread apart and they were able to ski through them.
+They continued skiing and as they got lower the trees appeared, small ones at first resembling shrubbery that were spread apart, poking through the snow that they were able to easily ski around.
 Then the trees grew bigger and denser and they had to stop.